logologologo

 Call for special track proposals

 “The Innovation Challenge: Bridging Research, Industry and Society” is the theme of the 2019 R&D Management Conference, that will take place from 17-21 June 2019 in Paris.
 There is a call for proposals that will reflect the themes of the conference.
-Suggestions can be seen here and they include subjects […]
+Suggestions can be seen here and they include subjects such as the adoption and […]

 Digital revolution changing R&D Management clock speed